Pauline Parmentier: 2010

 Parmentier made her Fed Cup debut at the World Group quarterfinal tie against the team of the United States in February 2010.
 She lost her first match against Melanie Oudin but won her second against Christina McHale by the same scoreline.
 France lost the tie 1–4.

 Parmentier qualified for the singles main draw of the Miami Open by defeating American teenager Lauren Davis and Tamarine Tanasugarn in the qualifying rounds; in the main draw, she beat Sybille Bammer before losing to No. 25 seed Ana Ivanovic in the second round.

 2012

 In late May, the unseeded Parmentier upset the top seed Sabine Lisicki (who was then ranked world No. 12 in the singles ranking) in the first round of the Internationaux de Strasbourg.
 She then defeated Stéphanie Foretz in the second round and Alexandra Panova in the quarterfinals to reach her first WTA Tour singles semifinal since winning the title in Bad Gastein; she lost her semifinal to her compatriot and unseeded wildcard Alizé Cornet in three sets.

-At the US Open, as an unseeded player, Parmentier defeated No. 25 seed Yanina Wickmayer in the second round before losing to No. 5 seed Petra Kvitová in the third; it was the first time that she had advanced to the third round of the main draw in a Grand Slam tournament.
+At the US Open, as an unseeded player, Parmentier defeated No. 25 seed Yanina Wickmayer in the second round, before losing to fifth seed Petra Kvitová in the third; it was the first time that she had advanced to the third round of the main draw in a Grand Slam tournament.